dbader/node-datadog-metrics/README.md

 ### Datadog API key

-Make sure the `DATADOG_API_KEY` environment variable is set to your Datadog API key.
-You can find the API key under [Integrations > APIs](https://app.datadoghq.com/account/settings#api). *You only need to provide the API key, not the APP key.
-However, you can provide an APP key if you want by setting the `DATADOG_APP_KEY` environment variable.*
+Make sure the `DATADOG_API_KEY` environment variable is set to your Datadog API key (you can also set it via the `apiKey` option in code).
+You can find the API key under [Integrations > APIs](https://app.datadoghq.com/account/settings#api). *Please note the API key is different from an **application key**.
+For more details, see [Datadog’s “API and Application Keys” docs](https://docs.datadoghq.com/account_management/api-app-keys/).*

 ### Module setup